another2020githubuser/pi2fa-mvp/README.md

 The Pi3B is headless and I'm accessing it over VNC.

 I built this for myself and I've been really happy with it.
 I want to know if enough people are interested for me to commercialize it.
-To cover my costs, I will either charge a small monthly subscription fee or upcharge the twilio usage.
+To cover my costs, I will eventually charge a small monthly subscription fee or upcharge the twilio usage.
 I am not looking to get rich here, just to provide a needed service.

-There are some account setup challenges that I need help figuring out.
-* Twilio
-Twilio uses webhooks.
-Setting up Twilio webhooks is error prone.
-My original idea was to ask for the Twilio account sid and auth token and do the setup on behalf of the user.
-I
-* SIP Signalling

-## How to sign up
-* Sign up for a free Twilio Account https://www.twilio.com/try-twilio
-* Sign up for a free iptel.org sip account https://serweb.iptel.org/user/reg/index.php
-* Fill out this form
-* Get an email from me with credentials.txt attached
-* Flash bullseye on Pi 3B/3B+
+The code is Python3 and Gtk